pybites/challenges/03/README.md

 		SIMILAR = 0.87

 * Rest is documented in the methods docstrings.
 Again use tags-help.py if you need more guidance, tags-nohelp.py is for the more experienced and/or if you want more freedom.
 Same goes for tests: use them if you need them.

+* Talking about freedom feel free to use our [live feed](http://pybit.es/feeds/all.rss.xml) but then the tests will probably break.

 * Hint: for word similarity feel free to use NLTK, or your favorite language processing tool.
 However, stdlib does provide a nice way to do this.
 Using this method we came to 0.87 as a threshold to for example not mark 'python' and 'pythonic' as similar.